abinashpa/unifynd-backend-task/README.md

 ### Setup
 - You need Node.js v 16.13.0 and PostgreSQL installed on your system or you can use docker.

-1. create a .env file inside src folder and set values like below.
+1. Create a .env file inside src folder and set values like below.
 ```
 DB_URL=postgresql://root:password@localhost:5432/unifynd-api-test?schema=public
 JWT_SECRET=ultraSecretPassword